What is AWS CloudShell?

 Safe Paste for text input

-Enabled by default, Safe Paste is a security feature that asks you to verify that multiline text that you're about to paste into the shell doesn't contain malicious scripts.
+Safe Paste is enabled by default.
+This security feature requires that you verify that the multiline text that you want to paste into the shell doesn't contain malicious scripts.
 For more information, see Using Safe Paste for multiline text.

 Customization options

-You can customize your AWS CloudShell experience by changing screen layouts (multiple tabs), text sizes, and light/dark interface themes.
+You can customize your AWS CloudShell experience to your exact preference.
+For example, you can change the screen layouts (multiple tabs), displayed text sizes, and toggle between the light and dark interface themes.
 For more information, see Customizing your AWS CloudShell experience.

-You can also extend your shell environment by installing your own software and modifying start-up shell scripts.
+You can also extend your shell environment by installing your own software and modifying your shell with scripts.

 Session restore